Skip to main content

 • how we meet the regulations

-• where we have work still to do
+• where we still have work to do

 • the steps we’re taking to achieve compliance

-We review and update the Accessibility Statement every three months.
+The Head of Content Strategy reviews the Accessibility Statement every three months.

 Typecase publishing platform